Many blogs -- including this one -- end each post with a call-to-action that leads to a landing page.

 To install these slide-in CTAs on your blog, you'll need:

-First, go to Leadin and create your account.
+First, create your account.

 2) Create a Lead Flow and choose "slide-in box" as the type.